jonas-kell/master-thesis-documents/README.md

-# Master-Thesis: # TODO Working Title
+# Master-Thesis: Classical networks for the Hubbard model with a tilted potential

 The work for my Master-Thesis is split into multiple repositories (links for quick access, it may be possible that the repo is private).